 - I’ve built several iterations of small inertial stabilization systems (i.e. gimbals); enough to have learned quite a bit about what works well and what doesn’t.

 I love this kind of project because it's a great mix of electronics and physics.
-Building a feedback control system for something like this feels almost like re-writing the laws of physics.
+Building a feedback control system for something like this and watching it work is super satisfying.

-I've also worked on building simulations of physical systems, and integrating those simulation models with control software for software-in-the-loop testing, and I highly recommend this approach for any project of significant complexity.
-It takes some up-front work, but it pays off in spades by helping you understand system performance, do quicker development, and build more reliable software.
+I've also built a number of simulations of physical systems, and integrated those simulation models with control software for software-in-the-loop testing, and I highly recommend this approach for any project of significant complexity.
+It takes some up-front work, but it pays off by helping you understand system performance, do quicker development, and build more reliable software.

-I’ve solved various radiometry problems, or the physics of light.
-For example, apparatus for detector calibration, determining materials for diffusers, lenses, minimizing stray light, etc.
+I’ve built various radiometry based products, and the fixtures to support them like apparatus for detector calibration, determining materials for diffusers, lenses, minimizing stray light, etc.